anandsagar00/learning_devops/003 docker volumes/readme.md

 docker run --name myjenkins -p 8080:8080 -p 50000:50000 -v TestVolume:/var/jenkins_home -d jenkins/jenkins

+##### instead of mounting to a volume we can also mount a physical location on our harddrive

 in the above command I am naming my container as myjenkins and exposing the ports on host at 8080 and 50000 , and attaching /var/jenkins_home folder inside jenkins container to my TestVolume outside container so that I can acces it even when container is deleted

 I am running the container in detached mode